leonid-pishchulin/humanshape/README.md

 TODO
 ---
-1. Add evaluation code
+Add evaluation code for

-   	1) per-vertex mean fitting accuracy
+1. Per-vertex mean fitting accuracy

-   	2) total fitting accuracy
+1. Total fitting accuracy

-   	3) compactness, generalization and specificity
+1. Compactness, generalization and specificity

 If you have any questions, send an email to leonid@mpi-inf.mpg.de with a topic "humanshape".